miguelfa77/ADS-Group-Project/README.md

 In order to use Noted, make sure you have the following installed:

    - Python version no older than 3.6
-   - The libraries: pandas, time, hashlib, re, sys
+   - Libraries: pandas, time, hashlib, re, sys